31 Mind-Blowing Facts About Julia Child

 24. She was a Costco fan.

 Yes, even Julia appreciated the magic of Costco, as she often treated herself to one of their classic food-court menu items.
-It has been said she would sit under the umbrellas at the Santa Barbara Costco enjoying a hot dog.
+It has been said that she would sit under the umbrellas at the Santa Barbara Costco location enjoying a hot dog.

 25. Child has a rose named after her.